Farzan-I/Farzan-CV/README.md

 - Over 90% completely satisfied clients (public and corporate) within one year
 - Awarded prestigious 'E pin' for three separate quarters to recognise level of service to customers
 - Increased revenue by generating new streams through corporate clients, networking and word-of-mouth

+### Pizza Express (Dec 2010 to Oct 2014)<br>
+**Manager on duty**
+- Brought cohesion and stability to a disorganised workforce, raising the store into top 25 of the company
+- Manager of one of the largest restaurants in the heart of London (Royal Festival Hall, Waterloo)
+- Raised standards to break previous records for revenue, profits and customer feedback
+- Banking, supplies ordering and accounting reconciliation duties as well as opening and closing of the store
+- Trained new team members regarding customer service in line with Pizza Express standards

 ## Education
 ### Makers Academy (Mar 2022 to Jul 2022)<br>